 If requested, your necklace will be sent with a pink gift bag and tissue paper.

 If you are in Toronto and would like to pick up your pieces in Moore Park, please make a note in your order.

-Shipping is included, and hangers will be sent by regular mail, which is quite slow right now and does not come with tracking.
+Shipping is included, and necklace will be sent by regular mail.

 If you are shopping from Canada and would like to upgrade to XPresspost (2-3 days with tracking), please add select the $12 shipping option.
 If you are shopping from the US and would like to upgrade to UPS Ground (7-8 days), please select the $15 shipping option.
-If you would like express shipping to anywhere else in the world, please get in touch with us.
+If you would like express shipping to anywhere else in the world, please get in touch.

 To keep your pearls looking their best, they should be the last thing you put on and the first thing you take off.
 Avoid getting perfume, hairspray, lotion, or any other chemical on them, and wipe them off right away if you do.
 Keep them out of water, where hair products, chlorine, or salt water could dull or discolour them.
 Water can also weaken the bond between the pearl and the post.

 As popular as pearls are, the range of varieties and prices can get confusing.
 Here's what you need to know: